Professor Suzanne Norris

 Consultant Hepatologist and Gastroenterologist

-Non-alcoholic fatty liver disease is caused by the build-up of fat in liver cells, which can lead to cirrhosis of the liver.
-Screening is recommended for people with type 2 diabetes.
+Non-alcoholic fatty liver disease is caused by the build-up of fat in liver cells, which can lead to cirrhosis of the liver, with screening being recommended for people with type 2 diabetes.

-There is a silent epidemic of NAFLD in Ireland which, if left undiagnosed and untreated, may lead to cirrhosis of the Liver.
-However, awareness among patients and healthcare providers in this country is extremely low, leading to underdiagnoses, under-treatment and increased mortality.
+There is a silent epidemic of NAFLD in Ireland.
+Cirrhosis of the liver may occur if left untreated or undiagnosed.
+However, awareness among patients and healthcare providers in this country is extremely low.
+This is leading to under-diagnosed, under-treatment and increased mortality.

 What is non-alcoholic fatty liver disease?

-NAFLD is defined as an excess of fat in the liver in the absence of increased alcohol intake.
+NAFLD is an excess of fat in the liver.
+The absence of increased alcohol intake causes this.
 It may develop as:

-Simple steatosis (fat): the accumulation of fat in the liver, which may slowly progress to liver inflammation and scar tissue (fibrosis) over many decades.
+Simple steatosis (fat): the accumulation of fat in the liver.
+This may slowly progress to liver inflammation and scar tissue (fibrosis) over many decades.

 Non-alcoholic steatohepatitis (NASH): the more progressive and aggressive subtype of NAFLD, where inflammation results in cellular damage leading to fibrosis/cirrhosis.